EoghanONeill/MultiHorizonSPA/README.md

 ## Multiple Horizon Model Confidence Set

 Note: This test can be computationally expensive.
-The Fast MCS test is reccommended.
+The Fast MCS test is recommended.

 ``` r
 library(MultiHorizonSPA)